API Reference¶

 Network Flow, for assignment, matching, and bottleneck analysis.

-Use max_flow when you need "how much can I push through this network?" - assigning workers to tasks, servers to requests, finding bottlenecks.
+Use max_flow when you need "how much can I push through this network?"
 Use min_cost_flow when cost matters: "what's the cheapest way to route X units?"
-Think of: transportation, logistics and resource allocation with prices.

 from solvor.flow import max_flow, min_cost_flow